Nagarajbm425/Vaidyog/README.md

 web: http://healthcarejobs.vaidyog.com/login

-As the Lead QA Tester for the Vaidyog Healthcare Job Portal, I was responsible for validating the platform across all interfaces —
+As A QA Tester for the Vaidyog Healthcare Job Portal, I was responsible for validating the platform across all interfaces —

 📱 User App (Candidates)
 📱 Recruiter App